 If you’ve just purchased a new pair, we recommend two weeks of frequent wear to make sure your feet are totally accustomed to them and that your hike will be comfortable.

 No one wants to hike with blisters!
 Our medical kit is well-stocked, but if you have a preferred blister treatment, such as moleskin or ‘second skin’, it would be good for you to bring your own.

 They are light and easy to carry and can warm your toes at night as well as help out in the case of ill-fitting shoes.
 Not to mention you’ll be thankful for them if your feet happen to get wet on the trail!

 Walking sticks help with balance going downhill and resting walking uphill.
 If you’d like to use a walking stick and don’t already have your own, you can purchase colorful sticks in Ollantaytambo, or rent them from us.
 Note: Walking sticks cannot be taken into Machu Picchu!

 We provide snacks for the trail, but it never hurts to have a little extra on hand.
 Sweets in particular give you energy and seem to take your mind off the challenge of steep passes!

 Mingle with the locals and try an age-old tradition that has kept Andean people healthy and strong for centuries.
 It’s an acquired taste, but it can give you that little boost you need to get over the pass.

 Always good to have on hand on any trek, sunglasses are a necessity on the Vilcabamba and Ausangate routes where there is a risk of snow blindness.

-Read our Traveler’s Code of Conduct and the Responsible Tourism section of our website for tips on what you can do to promote responsible tourism while on holidays.
+Read the Responsible Tourism section of our website, or ask for a copy of our Traveler’s Code of Conduct for tips on what YOU can do to promote responsible tourism while on holidays.

 >>Want more great tips about trekking in the Andes?
 Check out our Definitive Guide to Alternative Trekking in Peru!